• Skip to primary navigation

 Dana's Table » Recipes

-Sephardic, Mizrahi, and Israeli Recipes
+Sephardic and Israeli Recipes

 The recipes in this collection are from Sephardic, Mizrahi, and Israeli cuisine.
-The food tells the story of where these Jews are from and where their ancestors have lived and left due to expulsions and forced migration.
+The food tells the story of where many Jews are from and where their ancestors have lived and left due to expulsions and forced migration.

 The Sephardic Jews first came to Spain after the destruction of the first Temple in Jerusalem in 586 BC.
 They lived on the Iberian peninsula (Spain and Portugal) for about 2,000 years until they were expelled in 1492 and 1496, respectively.
 Many resettled in the Ottoman Empire including areas of Turkey, north Africa, Greece, Iran, and the Middle East.
 Some settled in France and Italy.